aahmed22/python-aws-content/README.md

 This repo contains python scripts for executing operations on AWS

 ## S3 Operations
+Part 1: Will showcase s3 execution

+### Printing out a list of all the bucket names on S3
 ```python
 # Objective: Print out all of the S3 bucket names from your AWS account.
 import boto3